rch79/MS1-Finance-Office/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

-### Content
+###Content

-- The text used to describe the role of the Finance Office was based on the website of the MIT’s The Office of the Vice President for Finance (VPF)[MIT VPF Page](https://vpf.mit.edu/about-vpf)
+- The text used to describe the role of the Finance Office was based on the website of the [MIT Office of the Vice President for Finance](https://vpf.mit.edu/about-vpf).
-- Social media icons in the footer are provided by [Font Awesome](https://fontawesome.com/)
+- Social media icons in the footer are provided by [Font Awesome](https://fontawesome.com/).
-- The grid code used in the Staff page was generated using the [Layoutit Grid tool](https://grid.layoutit.com/)
+- The grid code used in the Staff page was generated using the [Layoutit Grid tool](https://grid.layoutit.com/).
 - This README file was created using the README template provided by the [Code Institute](https://codeinstitute.net/).
 The language used to describe the GitHub deployment process was copied verbatim from the template.
-- Fonts are provided by [Google Fonts](https://fonts.google.com/)
+- Fonts are provided by [Google Fonts](https://fonts.google.com/).

-### Media
+###Media

-- The hero image in the home page and the staff photos were downloaded from [Unsplash](https://unsplash.com)
+- The hero image in the home page and the staff photos were downloaded from [Unsplash](https://unsplash.com).
-- The background tile pattern used in the Staff page was downloaded from [Toptal](https://www.toptal.com/designers/subtlepatterns/)
+- The background tile pattern used in the Staff page was downloaded from [Toptal](https://www.toptal.com/designers/subtlepatterns/).
-- The Google Maps embed code was genereated using the [Maps.ie Google Maps iframe Generator](https://www.maps.ie/create-google-map/)
+- The Google Maps embed code was genereated using the [Maps.ie Google Maps iframe Generator](https://www.maps.ie/create-google-map/).
-- The reponsive site mockup was created using the [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php)
+- The reponsive site mockup was created using the [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php).

-### Acknowledgments
+## Acknowledgements

 - A huge thank you to my mentor Spence Barriball, who has provided me with invaluable guidance throughout this process.
-- Thank you to the Code Institute team for the enjoyable lessons and  excellent reference materials
+- Thank you to the Code Institute team for the enjoyable lessons and  excellent reference materials.